lemlac/mulem/docs/reference.md

 (_, b, _) & {x, _} = (0, 1, 2, x: 3, y: 4)
 ```

 When destructuring a type that isn't anonymous, the type can optionally be put before the parentheses/braces, otherwise it's automatically inferred.
 This could conflict with function declarations which uses a similar pattern `name(param) = body`. *(See [Function Declarations](#Function-Declarations).)* Because functions are far more common than destructured assignments, they take the simpler pattern.
 An empty tuple and ampersand (`()&`) should be placed at the start of the expression so it won't be confused for a function declaration.
 This guarantees that you are destructuring based on the correct type.
-This follows the same schema as pattern matching such as in `case` and `except` lines. *(See [Control Flow](#Control-Flow).)*
+This follows the same schema that pattern matching does like in `case` and `except` lines. *(See [Control Flow](#Control-Flow).)*

 ```
 Thing :: {x: int, y: int}